Prahsys/laravel-perimeter/README.md

 ### Using Docker for Development

-The package includes a Docker environment for local development and testing that closely mimics a production environment.
+The package includes a Docker environment for local development and testing.
 This setup allows you to develop and test all security features without needing a full VM or physical machine.

 #### Docker Setup Instructions